A lot or a little?

 What parents need to know

 Parents need to know that Steep is a simulation of four winter and extreme sports, including skiing, snowboarding, paragliding, and wingsuit diving.
 Players can also freely walk or hike around the mountain range.
 The sports are faithfully recreated, save that characters don't suffer grievous injuries when they wipe out.
 Wingsuit divers who smash into the side of a mountain, for example, will tumble like rag dolls across the rocks and snow much like a real person would, but then they simply get up and walk away from the accident unharmed.
 The game cautions that none of the stunts players see should be imitated, but the fictitious athletes appear both fearless and indestructible, making them questionable role models.
 Parents should also be aware of some heavy product placement and sponsorships from real-world brands, including Red Bull, North Face, and Salomon.
+Under the CCPA law you have the right to protect your personal information.
+Make a Do Not Sell request to Steep.

 - Parents say